 Most of these systems are triggered to react to a negative listing, regardless of the nature of the listing, and decline the application automatically.
 This means that one small blemish on an otherwise perfect credit report can carry the same penalty as a serious default.
 I would like to say that’s as bad as it gets but I am afraid there’s more.

 Who Controls Your Credit File?

 Much of the contents of your credit file is gathered by organisations such as credit providers who enter and update the information.
-A great deal of this process is manual, so the information in your credit file is often only as accurate as the people entering it.
+A great deal of these processes is manual, so the information in your credit file is often only as accurate as the people entering it.

-Let’s say that you did miss a payment and a default was listed against you.
+Let’s say that you did miss a payment and default was listed against you.
 Wouldn’t you think that the listing would be updated when you made the payment?
-Unfortunately such an update relies on people manually entering the updated data and believe me when I say this does not always happen.
+Unfortunately, such an update relies on people manually entering the updated data and believe me when I say this does not always happen.
 Even if the credit provider does update the listing to show it as paid, the listing will remain on your credit file for years, so the problem is far from gone.
 You can be left in credit reporting prison with no clear way out.

 Multiple Checks on your Credit File

 Now for a real shock; let’s say that you had no negative credit issues and wanted to borrow money for a new home.
 You think that it would be a good idea to have a few mortgage brokers on the job so you can compare a few options.
 Now imagine each of these brokers approaching several potential lenders on your behalf, each of which conducts a credit check on you.
 You can imagine that after a few weeks you could have quite a few enquiries for finance listed over a short period of time on your credit report.
 This shouldn’t be a problem though, right?
 Wrong!